gridlocdev/v/vlib/vweb/README.md

 ### Defining endpoints

 To add endpoints to your web server, you have to extend the `App` struct.
-For routing you can either use auto-mapping of function names or specify the path as an attribute.
+For routing, you can either use auto-mapping of function names or specify the path as an attribute.
 The function expects a response of the type `vweb.Result`.

 **Example:**